saanvi-211/ticket-triage/README.md

 A full-stack application that classifies and prioritizes support tickets using local NLP/heuristic logic — no external AI APIs.

+All project files are located inside the ticket-triage folder.
+Navigate into it before running any commands.

 ---

 ## Folder Structure